yxj0312/unit-testing-vue/README.md

 ```

 Now, beforeEach test is run, we’ll make sure the getMessage mock has been cleared, which will reset the number of times it’s been called back to 0.

+## Stubbing Child Components

+This concept of mocking something within our unit test is a broader topic than just mocking modules, whether they be axios or some other external dependency.
+In this lesson, we’ll delve deeper into this topic and look at another form of faking something within a component’s test, called stubbing, and why and when this approach might be useful.

+### Children with Baggage